 Such vivid aliveness, and joyful creativity!
 And with deep appreciation for the changing seasons in her unspoiled part of the world.
 At the same time, Jonna makes clear that living in northern Sweden with few other people around involves sacrifice, a great deal of hard work and a willingness to accept dark times – quite literally unavoidable in winter that far north.

-Jonna’s creativity makes it possible for her to live on land where her ancestors lived 400 years ago.
-Her online business selling silver jewelry, photo prints and paintings grew to support several family members and friends in a part of the world where jobs can be scarce.
+Jonna’s online business selling silver jewelry, photo prints and paintings grew to support several family members and friends in a part of the world where jobs can be scarce.
 She started it as a means to allow her to live on land that her family has owned in northern Sweden for 400 years.

-As for me, I am grateful to live near a park with a pond where children make bonging sounds by banging the ice with sticks.
-That pond ice was singing today as I went looking for image opportunities inspired by Jonna’s passion.
-The ice images below were captured in Menotomy Rocks Park this and last year:
+As for me, I am grateful to live near a pond where children make bonging sounds as the ice freezes.
+The pond was singing by itself again this morning as I went looking for ice photo opportunities inspired by Jonna’s passion for them.
+The photos below are some of my favorites taken this and last year winter: